 Wear a wide-brimmed hat and long sleeves in the sun.

 Use a sunscreen even on cloudy days.
-Make sure it is at least SPF 30, broad spectrum, and water resistant.
+Make sure it is at least SPF 30, broad spectrum, and water-resistant.
+Reapply every few hours and after swimming.